A Computational Theory and Semi-Supervised Algorithm for Clustering: Introduction

 No single algorithm can work best across all data sets and for every data set that an algorithm particularly excels at one can construct another where it fails.
 However, there are still properties an algorithm may have that are generally problematic.
 These include: the setting of unintuitive and data specific parameters that can be nigh on impossible to specify in advance and difficult to do so even after data exploration; high runtime and storage requirements with increasing number of observations or dimension of the data; the assignment of anomalies to a cluster when they are clearly alien to the group; the inability to predict on new data points given the current clustering; and being unable to produce good clustering results across as many varieties of data sets and domains actually encountered in the realworld as possible.

 For example, in hierarchical clustering such as the agglomerative method \cite{Ward63}, users are required to specify the granularity at which clusters are to be taken.
 This has the advantage that clustering can be considered at different resolutions or levels but requires nontrivial (and perhaps unintuitive) specification on the users part.
 There are also a number of linkage methods to select from that can give different results.
-The runtime of the algorithms and storage requirements are also prohibitively expensive with increasing number of examples; being $O(n^2logn)$ and $O(n^2)$, respectively.
+The algorithms' runtime and storage requirements are often prohibitively expensive in practice, with time complexity scaling as $O(n^2logn)$ and space complexity as $O(n^2)$, as the number of examples increases.
+This is largely due to the need to store and repeatedly update the full distance matrix after each cluster merge, which adds significant computational overhead.
 Another important aspect to note is that all merges are final in the building of clusters.
-This can be problematic when for example there are anomalies present since the grouping cannot adjust or correct later to a better solution.
+This can be problematic when for example, there are anomalies present, since the grouping cannot adjust or correct later to a better solution.
 Furthermore, the hierarchical method does not natively associate a score with an observation or predict the cluster label of a new observation given the current clustering, this restricts its utility somewhat unless additional classifiers are applied on top.